What is Schizophrenia?

 - Typical ("first-generation") antipsychotics include haloperidol (Haldol), chlorpromazine (Thorazine), perphenazine (Trilafon), thioridazine (Mellaril), trifluoperazine (Stelazine), and fluphenazine (Prolixin).

-- Atypical ("second-generation") antipsychotics include clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), lurasidone (Latuda), and cariprazine (Vraylar).
+- Atypical ("second-generation") antipsychotics include clozapine (Clozaril, generic), risperidone (Risperdal, generic), olanzapine (Zyprexa, generic), quetiapine (Seroquel, generic), ziprasidone (Geodon, generic), aripiprazole (Abilify), paliperidone (Invega), iloperidone (Fanapt), asenapine (Saphris), lurasidone (Latuda), and cariprazine (Vraylar), and lumateperone (Caplyta).

 Although these drugs have important benefits, they can also cause many side effects.
 Among the most disturbing side effects are those known as extrapyramidal symptoms, which involve the nerves and muscles controlling movement and coordination.

-Tardive dyskinesia is the most common extrapyramidal symptom associated with antipsychotic medications.
-It causes involuntary muscle movements that can be severe and even permanent.
+Tremors, muscle stiffness, and restlessness are the most common extrapyramidal symptom associated with antipsychotic medications.
+Less common is tardive dyskinesia which causes involuntary muscle movements that can be severe and even permanent.
 Movement disorders are more frequent with typical antipsychotics but they can also occur with atypical antipsychotics.

 Other serious side effects associated more with atypical antipsychotics are weight gain and metabolic changes, which can increase the risk for developing diabetes, high cholesterol levels, and heart problems.